How to properly use

 treatment, as that only speeds the rise in the

-hypochlorite, calcium hypochlorite or potassium
+hypochlorite, calcium hypochlorite or potassium hypochlorite

-hypochlorite are alternatives.
-The only means of
+are alternatives.
+The best and most effective means of

 lowering the cyanuric acid level is to replace

-water.
+cyanuric acid, at low levels.
 If problems arise, refer to the

 Pool Problems Page, as